esha-sidhu/Delta/README.md

 ## Technologies used:

 The frameworks we used include React.
-The runtime environment we used include node.js
+The runtime environment we used include node.js.
 The languages we used include JavaScript and HTML/CSS.
 The packages we used include react-router-dom, firebase, and unsplash-js.
-We used the firestore database on Google firebase to store user data.
+We used the Firestore Database on Google Firebase to store user data.
 We also used the Google Fonts Database to select our fonts.

 ## Setup: